oturns/geosnap/README.md

-- there is no formal definition of a [“neighborhood”](https://www.cnu.org/publicsquare/2019/01/29/once-and-future-neighborhood) so identifying and modeling them is frought with uncertainty
+- there is no formal definition of a [“neighborhood”](https://www.cnu.org/publicsquare/2019/01/29/once-and-future-neighborhood) so identifying and modeling them is fraught with uncertainty
 - many different physical and social data can characterize a neighborhood (e.g. its proximity to the urban core, its share of residents with a high school education, or the median price of its apartments) so there are countless ways to model neighborhoods by